ret2libc/ctfs/googlectf2016/forced_puns/README.md

 bytes of the first entry in the heap to insert the string.

 You can find the full exploit in exp.py.

+As a side note, r2 was able to get the name of the library functions called in the binary, while IDA didn't. :P